telerik/winforms-docs/controls/editors/dateonlypicker/features/increment-step.md

 # Increment Step

 The rich API of __RadDateOnlyPicker__ allows you to replace the dropdown button with increment/decrement buttons step.
-This way the user can click on one of the buttons to incease or decreased the date part.
+This way the user can click on one of the buttons to incease or decrease the date part.

 {{source=..\SamplesCS\Editors\DateOnlyPicker.cs region=incrementStep}}